Climate of Nova Scotia: Rainfall

-All of Nova Scotia has precipitation well distributed around the year, with a slight summer maximum in some northern/interior areas, but a slight fall to early winter (October to January) maximum in southern and coastal areas, where July or August is the driest month on average.
-Fall and winter storms, arriving in or near Nova Scotia from the U.S. Northeast (often referred to as "nor'easters" because of the intense north east winds they carry), can attain tremendous intensity across coastal areas, resulting in high winds, heavy rain, ice or snow and sometimes all of the above in a single storm.
+All of Nova Scotia has precipitation well distributed around the year, with a slight summer maximum in some northern/interior areas, but a slight autumn to early winter (October to January) maximum in southern and coastal areas, where July or August is the driest month on average.
+Autumn and winter storms, arriving in or near Nova Scotia from the U.S. Northeast (often referred to as "nor'easters" because of the intense north east winds they carry), can attain tremendous intensity across coastal areas, resulting in high winds, heavy rain, ice or snow and sometimes all of the above in a single storm.
 Average annual precipitation changes from 140 cm in the south with its intense cold-season storm activity, to 100 cm elsewhere.
-In the northeast, Sydney is an especially wet area, with an average annual precipitation of nearly 60 inches, with a noticeable fall to early winter (October to January) concentration, and December the wettest month on average.
+In the northeast, Sydney is an especially wet area, with an average annual precipitation of nearly 60 inches, with a noticeable autumn to early winter (October to January) concentration, and December the wettest month on average.
 Nova Scotia is also very foggy in places, with Halifax averaging 121 foggy days per year and Yarmouth 191.